Satch70/robot_localization/README.md

 The best way to improve this particle filter would be to include more measurements in updating the weights of each particle.
 In its current state, the particle filter’s weights are determined based entirely on the lidar scan, which means that if the scan has increased error for any reason, the particle filter becomes highly inaccurate.

-Another way to improve the particle fitler is to improve the weighting changes
+Another way to improve the particle fitler is to improve the weighting changes to a more sophisticated calculation.
+We use a very rudimentary weight calculation, but there are more sophisticated methods of weighting the particles that could reduce the time it takes for the particle cloud to condense or improve the accuracy or efficiency of the particle filter.

+The efficiency of the particle filter is also another optimization I would make in the future.
+Although the O notation is relatively low, a majority of the functions operate in O(n) other than the lidar scan update at O(n*m) and the resample function, there are still inefficiencies in our particle filter that most likely slow down our implementation significantly.
+Most likely the resampling function and the continous calculations we do are the biggest bottlenecks of our filter, and if we had more time we would verify that and work on improving the efficiency.

 ## Lessons Learned